Al Alia International Indian School

-Al-Alia International Indian School (AAIIS) (المدرسة العالية العالمية الهندية) is a K–12 gender-isolated English-medium community-based private foreign school in the al-Malazz neighborhood of Riyadh, Saudi Arabia, primarily serving the Indian diaspora, mostly Malayalis.
-Established in 2003 by Indian politician and businessman Thomas Chandy, the school offers Indian curriculum prescribed by the Central Board of Secondary Education, and is a member of the CBSE Gulf Sahodaya besides being approved by the country's Ministry of Education.
+Al Alia International Indian School (AAIIS) (المدرسة العالية العالمية الهندية) is a K–12 private foreign school in the al-Malaz neighborhood of Riyadh, Saudi Arabia.
+Established in 2003 by Thomas Chandy, the school serves the local Indian diaspora, mostly Malayalis, and offers Indian curriculum prescribed by the Central Board of Secondary Education (CBSE).

 History

 Establishment and early days

 In January 2003, Indian politician and educationist Thomas Chandy announced the establishment of Al-Alia Indian Central School in the capital's al-Aziziyah neighborhood during a press-conference among journalists in Riyadh.
 Chandy chose al-Aziziyah neighborhood in order to cope with the soaring education needs of the Indian community in Manfuhah and Ghubaira neighborhoods.
-The school was inaugurated on 3 April 2003 with 23 teachers and 200 students with Dr. Ram Thakur being its inaugural principal.
-In 2009, the school shifted its premises from al-Aziziyah to a new campus in al-Malazz neighborhood.
+The school was inaugurated on 6 April 2003 with 23 teachers and 200 students and Ram Thakur as its inaugural principal.
+In 2009, the school shifted its premises from al-Aziziyah to a new campus in al-Malaz neighbourhood.

-In 2012, Al Alia made headlines when it hosted a condolence meeting within its premises upon the death of former Indian ambassador to Saudi Arabia MO Hasan Farook Maricar.
+In 2012, the school made headlines when it hosted a condolence meeting within its premises upon the death of former Indian ambassador to Saudi Arabia MO Hasan Farook Maricar.
 More than 40 different leaders of various Indian organization attended the event presided over by the school's then principal, Pious John.
 In May 2015, Al Alia International Indian School conducted an investiture ceremony of the Girls' Wing, in which Yara school's principal Aasima Saleem was invited as the chief guest.
 Al Alia celebrated its 17th anniversary in late 2019, in which Rajesh Kumar from the Indian embassy in Riyadh was invited as chief guest.